Experience Free Hosting that feels premium Free for lifetime

 Edge performance with Bunny CDN

-Static files can be cached on global PoPs.
+Static files are cached on global PoPs through our content delivery network.
 As a result, pages feel faster for visitors worldwide.

 1-click WordPress installation